dovrosenberg/foundry-simple-weather/README.md

 [![Supported Foundry Versions](https://img.shields.io/endpoint?url=https://foundryshields.com/version?url=https://github.com/dovrosenberg/foundry-simple-weather/raw/master/static/module.json)](https://github.com/dovrosenberg/foundry-simple-weather)

 A module that provides dynamic weather generation, by season and biome.
 If [Simple Calendar](https://foundryvtt.com/packages/foundryvtt-simple-calendar) (minimum version 2.4.0) is present, Simple Weather will integrate to it and display the date/time and automatically generate new weather when the date changes.
-Without Simple Calendar, Simple Weather displays just a weather control.
+Without Simple Calendar, no date is shown and weather regeneration can be manually triggered.
 (NOTE: THIS MODULE IS NOT AFFILIATED WITH THE CREATORS OF SIMPLE CALENDAR)

-An alternative to Weather Control with an updated and simplified algorithm (or for those not caring about the calendar), aims to provide the most seamless experience to add dynamic weather to your game based on climates.
+An alternative to [Weather Control](https://foundryvtt.com/packages/weather-control) with an updated algorithm (or for those not wishing to rely on Simple Calendar), **Simple Weather** aims to provide the most seamless experience to add dynamic weather to your game based on climates.

 I built this as a way to learn Foundry better, but I plan to maintain it for now and am happy to consider feature requests (open an issue at (https://github.com/dovrosenberg/foundry-simple-weather/issues))